-Wear ShoesNever, I repeat NEVER, use plane toilets without wearing shoes.
-The flight attendants work hard to keep these areas clean but I'm sure you can guess what some of the splashes on the floor are and do you really want to walk in that and then take it back to your seat?
-You need loose comfortable shoes as your feet can swell during the flight so I recommend traveling in lightweight sandals.
+Never, repeat, never, use plane toilets without wearing shoes.
+The flight attendants work hard to keep these areas clean but you can guess what some of the splashes on the floor are and do you really want to walk in that and then take it back to your seat?
+You need loose comfortable shoes as your feet can swell during the flight so we recommend traveling in lightweight sandals.

-Two DrinksFlight attendants tell me it's OK to ask for two drinks at a time so you don't need to call them back in 5 minutes.
+Flight attendants say it's all right to ask for two drinks at a time so you don't need to call them back in five minutes.
 Remember to drink plenty of water and juice to keep you hydrated, and avoid caffeinated soft drinks, plus tea and coffee.

-Get Your Food EarlierIf you like to eat early, order a special meal.
-(You will need to book this when booking your ticket.
-Allow at least 24 hours.)
-I am vegetarian and always get my meal before everyone else.
+If you like to eat early, order a special meal.
+You will need to book this when booking your ticket.
+Allow at least 24 hours.
 But do note, your tray won't be cleared away any earlier.

 You've got to contend with busy airports at each end, and different levels of air-conditioning on the plane, so layers are best.
-I usually have a body warmer/vest with pockets as it gives me even more 'hand luggage' space.
+Try a body warmer/vest with pockets as it gives even more 'hand luggage' space.

 Get up and stretch regularly if possible, or at least circle your ankles once an hour.
 The in-flight magazine will have pictures of the recommended exercises.

 Keep the air vent above you open.
 Dampen a facecloth, place it over your face, and aim the air vent at the cloth and this will help with the dryness.

-Chewing GumChewing can help with the changes in air pressure, as can sucking on boiled sweets.
+Chewing can help with the changes in air pressure, as can sucking on hard candy.
 Remember, your ears don't always pop just at take-off and landing times, but during the flight too.
 Chewing gum can also help if you feel nervous as it gives you something to do.

 To help ease lower back pain, place one of the pillows provided between your lower back (just below your ribs) and the seat.
-If you are trying to get some sleep do support your neck - you can use your own inflatable neck pillow or scrunch one provided by the airline.
+If you are trying to get some sleep do support your neck, you can use your own inflatable neck pillow or scrunch one provided by the airline.